wafibismail/exploring-csharp/games/SpaceSHMUPPlusPrototype/README.md

 Need to associate various options together into a new kind of variable?
 - use an enum!
   - declare it/them between the class definition and the *using* statements in a C# script e.g. in Weapon.cs

+Function Delegates:
+- a function delegate can be thought of as a container for similar functions or methods that can all be called at once i.e. multicasting (can be called individually as regular functions as well)
+  - if the function returns a value, the value from the last function called is returned
+- if no function is attached to it, an error will be thrown on trying to call it.
+Check first that it is not null

+Input.GetAxis("Jump")
+- is equal to 1 when the spacebar or jump button on a controller is pressed

 To do / to check:
 - u curve function